olegrumiancev/sp-listform-react/README.md

   - Lookup field renders values from correct lookup list field, if anything other than "Title" is in the settings
   - Attachment field is based on DropzoneJS and is basically a droppable area.
 But users can also click on the area to evoke a standard browser file select dialog

+## Main components from 'sp-react-formfields'

+##### - ListForm - top level element, expects information about a list passed to it
+##### - FormField - main component responsible for rendering a particula field from a SharePoint list.
+Only required that internal name is provided, decided what to rended internally
+##### - FormFieldLabel - complimentary component to FormField, you might want to use this to render field's Display Name.
+It will include red colored asterisk when field is marked as required.
+Also only expects an internal name to be provided

 ## Minimal path to awesome

 ##### 1. Fork / clone the solution